 Countries that fell in the rankings include New Zealand (#3), Australia (#4), as well as South Korea (#7), Thailand (#10), and mainland China (#13).
 Holding steady are Malaysia (#8) and Vietnam (#14).

-According to the report, Australia has lost its edge as a low risk location for data centres, as the country slipped on the data centre risk parameter.
+According to the report, Australia has lost its edge as a low risk location for data centers, as the country slipped on the data center risk parameter.

 Broadband quality is below the average for the region, and the business environment and changes to data retention laws and data localisation requirements contribute to a riskier outlook for Australian cloud services.

 "The results put Asia in a very strong position to lead the next wave of global innovation and technology," explains Bernie Trudel, chairman of the ACCA.

 "Asia Pacific is poised to outperform as they lead the world into the digital age, driven by cloud computing technologies,” he says.

 Lim May-Ann, executive director of the ACCA, says the cloud has mainstreamed as a technology.